fhiso/lexicon-eg/repository.md

 ##repository##

-\[[BCG](SOURCES.md#BCG)\] An agency, building, or room housing source material, like an archive (personal, private, or public), courthouse, historical society, library, museum, or town hall, or office (business, governmental, personal, religious, or other use).
+\[[BCG](SOURCES.md#BCG)\] An agency, building, or room housing source material, like an archive (personal, private, or public), courthouse, historical society, library, museum, town hall, or office (business, governmental, personal, religious, or other use).

 \[[EE](SOURCES.md#EE)\]  An archive, government office, library, or other facility where research materials are held.